abedra/securing_security_software/README.md

 ```

 This separates out the calculation of the TOTP binary value as well as the construction of the final number.
 It also
-ditches the `while` loop that was padding the the value based on the `OTP` power.
+ditches the `while` loop that was padding the value based on the `OTP` power.
 What's left, you might ask.
 Well, not
 much.
 The only thing left is to coordinate it all.
 That we can save for our `generateInstance()` method:

 ```java